EslamMoh/cloud-developer/course-02/project/image-filter-starter-code/README.md

 Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server)
 > !NOTE: Domain names are not included in AWS’ free tier and will incur a cost.

+## Submission

+I deployed the application to AWS Beanstalk and this is the base URL: http://image-filter-dev-dev.us-east-2.elasticbeanstalk.com/